prasan29/WikiApp/README.md

 # WikiApp
-Android application to search for information on Wikipedia.
+Android application mTo search for information on Wikipedia.